9 Of The Best Free Things To Do In Rome That You Can’t Miss

 Rome, known as the eternal city, is one of the most visited places on earth.
 Not only is it Italy’s capital but it’s a sprawling, sophisticated city that has almost 3,000 years of history, architecture, and culture.
-There is certainly no shortage of things to do in Rome.
+There is certainly no shortage of things to do in Rome let alone free things to do in Rome.

 The city itself evokes such a deep sense of power, stature, and beauty.
 It’s nearly impossible to not be enthralled by it.